 Females fully winged.
 Body brown, tarsi and apices of tibiae yellow, also antennal segments III–IV and base of V; fore wings light brown with base paler.
+Antennae 7-segmented; segments III & IV each with a short forked sense cone.
 Head about as long as wide, broadly and roundly projecting in front of eyes; 2 pairs of ocellar setae present, pair III wide apart lateral to ocellar triangle; one pair of postocular setae displaced toward posterior.
-Antennae 7-segmented; segments III–IV with short forked sensorium.
 Pronotum with little sculpture and few discal setae; 2 pairs of long posteroangular setae.
 Metanotum irregularly reticulate; median setae small and arising behind anterior margin; campaniform sensilla present.
 Fore wing first vein with 2 setae on distal half; second vein with about 12 setae.
 Abdominal tergites V–VIII with paired ctenidia, on VIII posteromesad to spiracle; tergites V–VI with paired campaniform sensilla close to posterior margin; tergite VIII with complete comb of relatively widely separated slender teeth.
 Sternites without discal setae.

 Two species are described in Toxonothrips, the second being T. fuscus Post from Oregon.
-The genus is closely related to, and presumably derived from, the genus Thrips, but has the head prolonged in front of the eyes.
+The genus is closely related to, and presumably derived from, the genus Thrips.
+However, the head is prolonged in front of the eyes, a condition that is commonly associated with grass-living among Thripinae.

 Toxonothrips gramineae Moulton